UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

     <https://example.org/objects/1> schema:temporalCoverage "The Birth of Arrowmont, Gatlinburg, Tennessee, 1965-1979" .

-In addition to these textual values, UTK does have temporal subjects that share numeric dates in EDTF format.
+In addition to these textual values, UTK does have :code:`temporal` :code:`subject`\ s that share numeric dates in EDTF format.
 These are primarily from the Volunteer Voices collection. `Here's an example record - volvoices:2945 <https://digital.lib.utk.edu/collections/islandora/object/volvoices%3A2945/datastream/MODS/view>`_.

 .. code-block:: xml